-A peak flow meter is a device that measures how fast air comes out your lungs when you blow out as hard and as fast as you can.
-This is called peak flow, or "PF" and is measured in liters per minute (lpm).
+A peak flow meter measures how fast you can push air out of your lungs when you blow out as hard and as fast as you can.
+This is called peak flow.

-How do I use the peak flow meter?
+How do you use the peak flow meter?

-- Make sure the indicator is at the bottom of the meter.
+- Make sure the red marker is at the bottom of the meter.

 - Take a deep breath, filling your lungs completely.

-- Place the mouthpiece in your mouth; lightly bite with your teeth, and close your lips on it.
+- Place the mouthpiece in your mouth.
+Close your lips tightly on the peak flow meter’s mouthpiece.

 - Blast the air out as hard and as fast as possible in a single blow.